Police Officers And Public Safety Personnel

 Our legal team has the training and experience to assist surviving spouses and dependents of fallen officers to recover benefits due them under the law.

 Taking advantage of our legal services can be instrumental in helping your family get through what may be one of the most stressful and emotionally draining ordeals in any person’s life.
-If your loved one died in the line of duty here in the Garden State – whether in Mercer, Ocean, Bergen or any other New Jersey county – our professional staff at Law Offices of Jonathan F. Marshall are here to help.
+If your loved one died in the line of duty here in the Garden State – whether in Mercer, Ocean, Bergen, or any other New Jersey county – our professional staff at New Jersey Workers Compensation Lawyer are here to help.